typedb/typedb-ml/kglib/kgcn/examples/diagnosis/README.md

 - \# - iteration number
 - T - elapsed seconds
-- Ltr - training loss
+- Ltr - the loss over the training set
-- Lge - test/generalization loss
+- Lge - the loss over the test set
 - Ctr - training fraction nodes/edges labeled correctly
-- Str - training fraction examples solved correctly
+- Str - fraction of examples solved correctly for the training set
-- Cge - test/generalization fraction nodes/edges labeled correctly
+- Cge - fraction of nodes/edges labeled correctly for the test set
-- Sge - test/generalization fraction examples solved correctly
+- Sge - fraction of examples solved correctly for the test set

 The element we are most interested in is `Sge`, the proportion of subgraphs where all elements of the subgraph were classified correctly.
 This therefore represents an entirely correctly predicted example.

+Here and in the Graph Nets codebase, the terms test set and generalisation set are synonymous.

 ### Diagrams

 #### Training Metrics

-Upon running the example you will also get plots from matplotlib saved to your working directory.
+Upon running the example you will also get plots from matplotlib saved to the `events` directory.

 You will see plots of metrics for the training process (training iteration on the x-axis) for the training set (solid line), and test set (dotted line).
 From left to right: